ArdentLabs/bootcamp-fall-2017/week2/README.md

 We see that, despite being stored in a `const` variable, we are able to change an element of the object `shouldNotChange`.
-This is because we are simply modifying one of the children of `shouldNotChange` instead of modifying the object itself.
+This is because we are simply modifying one of the children of `shouldNotChange` instead of modifying the object itself (objects are discussed in the section below).
 Be aware of this when designing your apps!

 Scoping is another important aspect of variable usage.
 To reason out why, let's ask a simple question: If we create a variable, when is it deleted?